NOTSMKAMAL/collaborated-repos/README.md

-# SM — Project Links for Recruiters
+# SM — Project Links
 Curated links to the student-organization websites and design work I was part of.
 Each linked repo includes setup, stack, and docs.
 Last updated: 2025-10-09.

 ## Quick Index